AdobeDocs/experience-platform.pt-BR/help/query-service/sql/syntax.md

 >[!IMPORTANT]
 >
 >Lembre-se de que a instrução é executada quando a variável `ANALYZE` é usada.
-Embora `EXPLAIN` descarta qualquer saída que uma `SELECT` retorna, outros efeitos colaterais da declaração ocorrem como de costume.
+Although `EXPLAIN` discards any output that a `SELECT` returns, other side effects of the statement happen as usual.

 **Exemplo**